Recras/recras-wordpress-plugin/readme.txt

 * Removed support for Composer Installers
 * Updated "Tested up to" version to 6.4

-= 5.5.2 =
+= 5.5 (highlights) =
-* **No functional changes**
+* Make online booking of packages look better on narrow pages on large screens (i.e. desktop)
+* Various fixes, mostly related to book processes
 * Updated "Tested up to" version to 6.3
-* **Deprecation notice**: we plan on removing support for Composer Installers in version 6.0 of the plugin.
-Please let us know if you use this to install our plugin!

-= 5.5.1 =
-* Fix "previous/next month" not being visible in a book process when using Elementor

-= 5.5.0 =
-* Make online booking of packages look better on narrow pages on large screens (i.e. desktop)
-* Gutenberg contact form widget: properly show allowed packages
-* Add option to fix BP date picker styling
 * Plugin now requires PHP 7.2 or higher

 = 5.4 (highlights) =